-Unitholders wishing to take advantage of payment by direct credit can provide their banking instructions online by logging onto www.investorcentre.com/au.
+Unitholders can provide their banking instructions online by logging onto www.investorcentre.com/au.
 Alternatively, unitholders can request the relevant forms by contacting the registry.

 PUBLICATIONS

 The annual report is the main source of information for unitholders.
 In addition, unitholders are sent a half-year report in February each year providing a review, in summary, of the six months to December.